AustinMichaelColeman/Type-on-Strap/pages/about.md

 A purely entertaining and informative version of a blog would allow people to be entertained while also learning without going through a literary institution.

 Words provide part of the solution, but the main benefits are lost if people fall asleep while reading.
+So pictures with captions are added to prevent double-sleeping.

 Proof of blog shares knowledge by putting ideas into an ongoing chain of word-based proof of blog, forming a record that can be shared to increase your knowledge and feed your curiosity.